The Challenge III Program

 Between plays, students present poetry readings and discuss poetic forms.

 Caesar and Cicero (First and Second Semesters)

 Through an ongoing study of Henle Second Year Latin, students continue to follow Caesar’s footsteps to his conquest of Gaul and to his final breath at the Senate in Rome.

-Next, they turn to the great oratory of Cicero, one of the finest Roman statesmen, who skillfully defended the ideals of the republic against tyranny.
+Next, they turn to the great oratory of Cicero in Henle Third Year Latin.
+They dive into the speeches of his exceptional Roman statesmen as he skillfully defends the ideals of the republic against tyranny.